Media-Smart/volkstuner/README.md

 ```

 Snapshots and logs will be generated at `${volkstuner_root}/workdir`.
 The best hyperparameters will be stored in logs file.

+## Custom job
+a.
+Write your job in `jobs` folder, like `jobs/pytorch/cifar10/trainval.py`

+b.
+Define your configuration in `configs` folder, like `configs/torch/cifar10/baseline.py`

 ## Credits
 We got a lot of code from [autogluon](https://github.com/awslabs/autogluon).